kopius/sunrisr/README.md

 #### Tutorial / Improved UX

 Sunrisr currently has a very simple UI, and only offers basic guidance to shepherd new users through the interface.
-In future versions, I'd like to improve the overall user experience by offering features like a tutorial, clearer calls to action, and a library of existing morning affirmations to browse for ideas.
+In future versions, I'd like to improve the overall user experience by offering a tutorial, clearer calls to action, and a library of existing morning affirmations to browse for ideas.

 #### Affirmation History